Overview of Executive Compensation system

 Index Coefficient Evaluation method

-When restricted share-based compensation is paid, monetary compensation receivables will be paid to Directors based on a resolution of Board of Directors of the Company, and Directors will pay all of the paid monetary compensation receivables as in-kind contribution assets of the Company’s ordinary shares and will be issued them.
+When restricted share-based compensation is paid, monetary compensation receivables will be paid to Directors based on a resolution of the Board of the Company, and Directors will pay all of the paid monetary compensation receivables as in-kind contribution assets of the Company’s ordinary shares and will be issued them.

 When delivering the Company’s ordinary shares, a restricted share allotment agreement will be concluded between the Company and each Director, and Directors shall not freely transfer, set security interests or otherwise dispose of the Company’s ordinary shares allotted under the allotment agreement for a certain period of time specified in the allotment agreement.

-In the allotment agreement, (1) if a Director retires or resigns during the transfer restriction period, the Company shall acquire all of the restricted shares without consideration unless otherwise such the retirement or resignation is admitted by Board of Directors that it has justifiable reasons such as expiration of terms of office, death or others, and (2) if a Director retires or resigns due to expiration of term, death or other reasons deemed justified by Board of Directors during the service provision period, the Company shall rationally adjust the number of shares for which the restrictions will be released and the timing of the release as necessary and acquire the restricted shares which the restrictions will not be released free of charge, will be included.
+In the allotment agreement, (1) if a Director of the Company retires or resigns during the transfer restriction period, the Company shall acquire all of the restricted shares without consideration unless otherwise such the retirement or resignation is admitted by the Board that it has justifiable reasons such as expiration of terms of office, death or others, and (2) if a Director retires or resigns due to expiration of term, death or other reasons deemed justified by the Board during the service provision period, the Company shall rationally adjust the number of shares for which the restrictions will be released and the timing of the release as necessary and acquire the restricted shares which the restrictions will not be released free of charge, will be included.

-The number of restricted share-based compensation to be delivered shall be the number of shares of the Company’s ordinary shares, which is the amount of restricted share-based compensation for each position divided by the closing price of the market price of the Company’s ordinary share on the day before the allotment resolution by Board of Directors.
+The number of restricted share-based compensation to be delivered shall be the number of shares of the Company’s ordinary shares, which is the amount of restricted share-based compensation for each position divided by the closing price of the market price of the Company’s ordinary share on the day before the allotment resolution by the Board.

 8) Medium-term performance-based share compensation (Long-term incentives)

-Medium-term performance-based share compensation, which is a long-term incentive compensation, will be a trust-type share compensation system that has the nature of performance share (performance-based share compensation) for Directors (excluding Outside Directors) and the Corporate Officers (hereinafter, “the Target Directors & Officers”) as compensation based on the achievement of the performance of the mid-term business plan in order to promote management with an emphasis on increasing shareholder value over the medium to long term.
+• The Medium-term performance-based share compensation n, which constitutes long-term incentive, will be a trust-type share compensation system that has the nature of performance share (performance-based share compensation) characteristics for Directors (excluding Outside Directors) and the Corporate Officers (hereinafter “the Target Directors & Officers”).
+This compensation system is designed to promote management practices that prioritize the enhancement of shareholder value over the medium to long term.

-The trust period for the fiscal year covered by the mid-term business plan (hereinafter, the “Target Period,” and the initial Target Period is 5-year business plan (fiscal 2021-fiscal 2025)) will be set.
+• The trust period for the fiscal year covered by the mid-term business plan (hereinafter the “Target Period”).

 Index for the achievement of targets Evaluation ratio Evaluation coefficient fluctuation range Targets (set with the following as a guide)